ClimateMind/climatemind-backend/docs/MIGRATIONS.md

 docker-compose up
 ```

-15. In climatemind-backend/docker-compose.yml, delete the DATABASE\_PARAMS with the azure parameters and uncomment the original DATABASE\_PARAMS line to put the local credentials back in.
+16. In climatemind-backend/docker-compose.yml, comment out the DATABASE_PARAMS with the cloud parameters and uncomment the original DATABASE_PARAMS line to put the local credentials back in.
-16. Check that the cloud db has been updated
+17. Check that the cloud db has been updated
-17. Test the changes before pushing to GitHub.
+18. Test the changes before pushing to GitHub.

 Co-written by
 @seanmajorpayne @y-himanen